 -I'll never teach you the standard "right" way to hold your yarn or hook, because I don't believe in it.
 I will teach you to never strain yourself.
 If your hand tends to cramp or get sore from working a certain way, then find a different method.

 So, now you know how to make a chain stitch.
 You'll probably spend some time getting comfortable with how to hold a hook and yarn, correcting your tension, and learning how to count chains...
 Well, maybe you should, but maybe you're like this crocheter that tried to jump into learning every basic stitch in a day.
-Anyways, the next step is to learn the slip stitch, then the single crochet.
+Anyway, the next step is to learn the slip stitch, then the single crochet.
 You'll find even more tips and tricks in my next tutorials!

 *I mentioned in the opening that the chain stitch "is the stitch you will use to begin your project", but that's not always true!
 As a beginner, chances are that you will most likely use the chain stitch as the base of your crochet.
 But don't forget about alternative methods such as the Magic Circle, also known as the Magic Loop or Ring.
 You can also begin rows with foundation stitches, a method where an extra loop is pulled up to create the base chain for the next stitch.
 These can be difficult to work until you're more comfortable with things like tension and finding/counting stitches, but they're great tricks to learn!